The Australian Government appointed members of the National Housing Supply and Affordability Council for a 4-year term in January 2024.

 Ms Carolyn Viney

-Ms Carolyn Viney is the Chief Executive Officer at Super Housing Partnerships.
+Ms Carolyn Viney is the Chief Executive Officer at Assemble.
+Ms Viney is a:

-Prior to joining Super Housing Partnerships, Ms Viney was Chief Development Officer (from 2016 to 2023) at Vicinity Centres where she oversaw the delivery of its $3 billion development pipeline and mixed-use strategy.
+She was Chief Development Officer at Vicinity Centres from 2016 to 2023.
+In this role, she oversaw the delivery of its $3 billion development pipeline and mixed-use strategy.

 Ms Helen Waters Silvia

-Ms Helen Waters Silvia is the General Manager, National Service Delivery at YWCA Australia.
+Ms Helen Waters Silvia is the Director, National Service Delivery at YWCA Australia, a national not-for-profit organisation that has specialised in supporting women for over 140 years.

-Ms Waters Silvia is the former Chief Executive Officer of Women’s and Girls' Emergency Centre, a specialist homelessness service for women and families escaping domestic violence.
+Ms Waters Silvia is the former Chief Executive Officer of Women’s and Girls' Emergency Centre.

-Ms Waters Silvia previously served on the board of Homelessness NSW, the board of Domestic Violence NSW (from 2017 to 2022), including as chair (from 2017 to 2020).
+Ms Waters Silvia previously served on the boards of Homelessness Australia and Homelessness NSW.
+She served on the board of Domestic Violence NSW (from 2017 to 2022), including as chair (from 2017 to 2020).

 Mr Neil Willmett

-Mr Neil Willmett is an accomplished chief executive officer and company director with experience in corporate, government and not-for-profit entities.
+Mr Neil Willmett is an accomplished chief executive officer and company director.
+He has experience in corporate, government and not-for-profit entities.

 Mr Willmett is the CEO of the Queensland Aboriginal and Torres Strait Islander Housing Queensland since 2021.

-Mr Willmett was an executive director with the Queensland Department of Housing and Public Works where he played a key role in the development of the Queensland Housing Strategy 2017–2027.
-As well as the implementation of the National Partnership Agreement on Remote Indigenous Housing.
+He was an executive director with the Queensland Department of Housing and Public Works.
+There he played a key role in the development of the Queensland Housing Strategy 2017 to 2027.
+He had a key role in the implementation of the National Partnership Agreement on Remote Indigenous Housing.

 Mr Willmett is an Aboriginal man with connections to the Waanyi people of the Gulf of Carpentaria and the Kuku Yalanji people of Far North Queensland.

-Ms Anderson is the Deputy Secretary responsible for housing policy in the Department of the Treasury.
+Mr Rimmer is the Director General of Housing in the Department of the Treasury.